End-Stage Renal Disease (ESRD)Symptoms, Doctors, Treatments, Advances & More

 Emory University Hospital Midtown Campus

-Janice Lea is a Nephrologist in Atlanta, Georgia.
-Dr. Lea has been practicing medicine for over 38 years and is rated as an Elite provider by MediFind in the treatment of End-Stage Renal Disease (ESRD).
-Her top areas of expertise are Chronic Kidney Disease, End-Stage Renal Disease (ESRD), Renovascular Hypertension, Nephrosclerosis, and Kidney Transplant.
+Janice Lea is a Nephrologist practicing medicine in Atlanta, Georgia.
+She has been practicing medicine for over 38 years.
+Dr. Lea is rated as an Elite provider by MediFind in the treatment of End-Stage Renal Disease (ESRD).
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Chronic Kidney Disease, End-Stage Renal Disease (ESRD), Renovascular Hypertension, Nephrosclerosis, and Kidney Transplant.
+Dr. Lea is board certified in American Board Of Internal Medicine, 1994.

 Summary: The purpose of this study is to evaluate the safety and pharmacokinetics (PK) of AZD7760 when given as an intravenous infusion to healthy participants (Phase I) or participants with end-stage kidney disease receiving hemodialysis through a central venous catheter (Phase IIa).